BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 ## Reading This Data

-This year, we got 6 more respondents than last year.
+This year, we got 6 more responses than last year.
 That means that I've left the raw counts in instead of converting to percentages, as you don't introduce much error by comparing them directly.
-If you want to do that yourself: last year, we had 1170 responses.
+If you want to do that yourself: last year we had 1,170 responses, this year was 1,176.
-This year was 1176.

 Except for the map question, all the numbers are available if you hover over the bars.
 (I would have liked to embed them without hovering, but couldn't figure out how to do it for faceted plots in vega-lite.)